 Manufacturing and Processing Investment Tax Credit: Refundable tax credit designed to encourage plant and equipment investment for M&P activities in Saskatchewan.
 The tax credit is equal to 6% of the total capital cost of the asset.

 Manufacturing and Processing Exporter Tax Incentive: Provides non-refundable tax credits to eligible businesses that expand the number of their full-time manufacturing employees above the number that was employed in 2014.
-The incentive will provide $3,000 in non-refundable tax credits for each incremental full-time employee for the 2015 through 2019 taxation years.
+The incentive will provide $3,000 in non-refundable tax credits for each incremental full-time employee for the 2015 through 2022 taxation years.
 Tax credits are applied against Saskatchewan corporate income tax and unused amounts can be carried forward for up to 5 years.
 Additional credits of $10,000 per employee can be awarded for full-time headquarters employees maintained over the same time period.
+Eligible businesses must derive at least 25% of their revenues from the export of their manufactured goods to the rest of Canada or internationally.

 Municipal Property Tax Abatement: Legislation allows Saskatchewan municipalities to offer discretionary five-year property tax abatements.
 Municipal tax abatements and other incentives are managed by individual municipalities.